Holloway Li Unveils a Y2K-Inspired Furniture Collection

 10 Questions With… Alex Holloway and Na Li of Holloway Li

-Alex Holloway and Na Li share with Interior Design projects leading the way in sustainable rooftops, the influence of film director Stanley Kubrick, and the benefits of repurposing basic con…
+Holloway Li cofounders share insights into projects leading the way in sustainable rooftop design, the influence of film on their work, and more.

 Yellowpop Collaborates With Street Artist André Saraiva to Honor the Smiley Symbol